 According to NIDA, many different types of therapy can be effective in treating addiction.
 The therapy method that works best depends on individual circumstances and needs.
 Effective treatment takes all of an individual’s needs into account, and addresses the person’s physical, emotional, and social circumstances.

-Other methods such as Cognitive Behavioral Therapy and Family Therapy may also be used for cocaine addiction treatment.
-The goal of therapy is to provide clients with new ways of thinking and behaving, so they are better equipped to deal with stressors and can avoid relapse.
-Attending self-help, 12-step, and support groups has been found to be assist in long-term recovery and is a component for recovery aftercare plans.
+Other methods, such as Cognitive Behavioral Therapy and family therapy, are also used in cocaine addiction treatment.
+The goal of therapy is to provide clients with new ways of thinking and behaving, so they are better equipped to deal with stressors and can therefore more successfully avoid relapse.
+Self-help and support groups have also been found to be effective in encouraging long-term recovery; as a result, they are often included in clients’ aftercare plans.

-Cocaine addiction can be devastating to virtually every area of an individual’s life but recovery is possible.
-Addiction often leads a person to make choices that are detrimental to personal, family, and loved ones wellbeing.
+Cocaine addiction can be devastating to virtually every area of an individual’s life.
+Addiction often leads a person to make choices that are detrimental to personal wellbeing, as well as the wellbeing of friends and loved ones.
 Thankfully, full recovery is possible with proper treatment and ongoing support.